tttor/ctrl-foundation/method/actor-critic/qprop_gu_2017.md

   * such as Q-learning and off-policy actor-critic methods

 ## idea: q-prop
-* aim to develop methods that combine
-  * the stability of policy gradients with
-  * the efficiency of off-policy RL
 * to use the first-order Taylor expansion of the critic as a control variate, resulting in
   * an analytical gradient term through the critic and
   * a Monte Carlo policy gradient term consisting of the residuals in advantage approximations.